 Modern Metal Pergola

-Modern Metal Pergolas are made up of materials such as Aluminium or Steel, having a minimalist design with sleek lines.
-These are generally suitable for urban settings or contemporary gardens.
+Modern Metal Pergolas are made of materials such as Aluminium or Steel.
+They have a minimalist design with sleek lines and are generally suitable for urban settings or contemporary gardens.

 Traditional Wooden Pergolas

-Traditional Wooden Pergolas are generally made up of Redwood or Cedar.
-These are known for featuring cross beams and classic lattice sides.
-These are often suitable for various garden styles, from rustic to formal.
+Traditional wooden pergolas are generally made of Redwood or Cedar.
+They are known for featuring cross beams and classic lattice sides.
+They are often suitable for various garden styles, from rustic to formal.

 Suitability